Build pipeline

 The one required argument is the app to build.
 It can be a path or a bare name:

-bun scripts/build.ts hero # bare name -> demos/hero/app.tsx
+bun tools/build.ts hero # bare name -> apps/hero/app.tsx

-bun scripts/build.ts hero-main # the mounted entry (demos/hero/main.tsx)
+bun tools/build.ts hero-main # the mounted entry (apps/hero/main.tsx)

-A bare name resolves against demos/: hero finds demos/hero/app.tsx, and a name ending in -main finds demos/hero/main.tsx.
-There is exactly one flag:
+A bare name resolves against apps/: hero finds apps/hero/app.tsx, and a name ending in -main finds apps/hero/main.tsx.

 Flag Effect